mnot/I-D/http2-pushing/draft.md

 If-None-Match: "lmnop"
 ~~~

-That way, the client again has an opportunity to send `RST_STREAM` if it already has a fresh copy in
+That way, the client again has an opportunity to send `RST_STREAM` if it already has a fresh copy
-cache.
-Once the server has a fresh (possibly validated) response locally available, it can either
+in cache.

-push a `304 (Not Modified)` response in the case that the `ETag` hasn't changed, and a successful
+Once the server has obtained a fresh (possibly validated) response, it can either push a `304 (Not
-(`2xx`) response if it has.
+Modified)` response in the case that the `ETag` hasn't changed, or a successful (`2xx`) response if

-Note that if the client has a fresh copy in cache, but the server does not, the client here can
+it has.

-still use the fresh copy; it has not been invalidated just because the server has not kept its copy
+Note that if the client has a fresh copy in cache, but the server does not, the client can still
-fresh.
+use the fresh copy; it has not been invalidated just because the server has not kept its copy fresh.

 ### Generating 304 (Not Modified) without a Conditional in PUSH_PROMISE